caraya/personal-blog/content/blog/generic-bundle-analyzer.md

   - Bundle Analysis
 ---

 Webpack and other bundlers often produce large JavaScript bundles that can negatively impact web application performance.
 While [Webpack Bundle Analyzer](https://www.npmjs.com/package/webpack-bundle-analyzer) offers a visual way to analyze bundle contents and identify optimization opportunities, it is—as the name implies—Webpack-specific.

-If you are using other bundlers like Rollup, Vite, or Parcel, you need a different tool.
-I have been looking for a generic alternative that isn't tied to a specific ecosystem.

-This post covers how to set up [Sonda](https://sonda.dev/), a generic bundle analyzer, and use it to analyze your JavaScript bundles with Vite and Rollup.
+Developers using other bundlers like Rollup, Vite, or Parcel require a different tool.
+This post covers how to set up [Sonda](https://sonda.dev/), a generic bundle analyzer, and use it to analyze JavaScript bundles within Vite and Rollup projects.

-## What Is Sonda?
+## What is Sonda?

-Sonda is a generic bundle analyzer that provides a detailed breakdown of your bundle's contents, including module sizes and dependencies.
-It supports multiple bundlers and integrates directly into your build process to generate reports automatically.
+Sonda is a generic bundle analyzer that provides a detailed breakdown of a bundle's contents, including module sizes and dependencies.
+It supports multiple bundlers and integrates directly into the build process to generate reports automatically.

-## Why It Matters
+## Why bundle analysis matters

-A bundle analyzer helps you visualize the contents of your bundled output files.
+A bundle analyzer helps visualize the contents of bundled output files.
 This is critical for optimizing application performance, managing build size, and identifying inefficiencies.
 Key benefits include:

-Identifying Large Dependencies
-: Easily spot which libraries or modules occupy the most space in your final bundle.
-This helps you determine if a large dependency is truly necessary or if a smaller alternative could be used.
+* **Identifying large dependencies**: Easily spot which libraries or modules occupy the most space in the final bundle.
+This helps determine if a large dependency is truly necessary or if a smaller alternative exists.

-Optimizing Load Times
-: Smaller bundle sizes lead to faster application load times.
-You can significantly improve user experience by identifying and removing unnecessary code (dead code elimination) or using techniques like code splitting and tree shaking.
+* **Optimizing load times**: Smaller bundle sizes lead to faster application load times.
+Developers can significantly improve the user experience by identifying and removing unnecessary code (dead code elimination) or using techniques like code splitting and tree shaking.

-Debugging Build Issues
-: Understand why a build might be larger than expected or why certain modules are being included multiple times (duplication issues).
+* **Debugging build issues**: Understand why a build might be larger than expected or why certain modules are being included multiple times (duplication issues).

-Visualizing Module Structure
-: Analyzers provide an interactive map (usually a treemap) that breaks down the bundle into its constituent parts, showing the relative size of each file and its dependencies.
+* **Visualizing module structure**: Analyzers provide an interactive map (usually a treemap) that breaks down the bundle into its constituent parts, showing the relative size of each file and its dependencies.

-## How It Works
+## How it works

-The workflow for Sonda depends on the bundler you are using.
+The workflow for Sonda depends on the bundler running the project.
 Below are the configurations for Vite and Rollup.

 ### Vite

-This installation assumes you have an existing Vite project.
-If not, follow the [Vite Getting Started Guide](https://vitejs.dev/guide/) to create one.
+This installation assumes an existing Vite project.
+If starting from scratch, follow the Vite Getting Started Guide to create one.

-#### 1. Install Sonda
+#### Install Sonda

 Install Sonda as a development dependency: